 Read about the Community Support Program on the Department of Home Affairs website.

 After you submit your application online, you’ll get a receipt telling you:

 - the date we estimate your claim will be complete

 - a link to track its progress.

-You can track the progress of your application online.
-Sign in to myGov and select Make a claim or view claim status.
+To track the progress of your application online, sign in to myGov and select Make a claim or view claim status.

-When you complete the paper forms, you must go to a service centre to sign the declaration and submit your form.
-You won’t be able to track your application online if you apply using this method.
+You won’t be able to track your application online if you apply using a paper form.

 - Customer Reference Number (CRN)

 - date of birth.